quantumalchemy/heroku-tor/README.md

 Your app will only be accessible over Tor, through your configured `.onion` address.

+## Maintain your own v3 url
-## Variables
+## Setup:

-Of course, Tor hidden services require that you provide a private_key and it's SHA, for the .onion name.
-You'll need to provide these as env vars:
+Tor hidden services Once your require that you provide a hs_ed25519_secret_key v3 for the .onion name.

-* `HIDDEN_PRIVATE_KEY`: The contents of a private_key file
+1. Create the directory -> 'hidden_service'  in the root of your build repo.
+2. Copy ONLY the: hs_ed25519_secret_key file from '/app/hidden_service' the running dyno on first deployment to -> 'hidden_service' that you just created in your git build repo

+3. You'll need to provide these as env vars:

-* `HIDDEN_DOT_ONION`: The onion name for the private_key.
+* `HIDDEN_DOT_ONION`:  from the hostname file under the running dyno 'hidden_service'
+4. After commited changes - re deploy .. and Enjoy!

 ## Features

-* Verifies integrity (see yourself how its done, I'm not sure its correct)
+* Verifies tor integrity
 * Caches compilation
+* Updated to work for Tor persistent v3 urls!